arduino/report-size-deltas/README.md

     if: github.event_name == 'pull_request' # Only run the job when the workflow is triggered by a pull request
     runs-on: ubuntu-latest
     steps:
-      # This step is needed to get the size data produced by the compile job
+      # This step is needed to get the size data produced by the compile jobs
       - name: Download sketches reports artifact
         uses: actions/download-artifact@v2
         with: